oz/osdb/README.md

 This is a Go client library for [OpenSubtitles](http://opensubtitles.org/).

 The API has not reached version `0.1` yet, and is therefore subject to change.
-Nonetheless, you are welcome to use and participate in the development.
+Nonetheless, you are welcome to check it out, or participate.

  * Install with `go get -d github.com/oz/osdb`,
  * and `import "github.com/oz/osdb"` to use.